Sebastian Stoppe

 The ‘Non’-America in Roman Polanski’s The Ghost Writer

-The fact that the actual geography of a landscape and the supposed place portrayed in a film sometimes differ is, of course, not uncommon.
+The fact that the actual geography of a landscape and the supposed place portrayed in a film sometimes differ is, of course, hardly unusual.
 The setting of a film is not always the same as the actual shooting location.
-This is due to a variety of reasons: Sometimes organizational reasons matter (a filming location cannot be used or can only be used inadequately), sometimes financial (the filming is either otherwise too expensive or there is the possibility of funding elsewhere) or even aesthetic reasons.

-By comparing the film with the actual locations, the essay aims to show how Polanski constructs a ‘Non’-America that is simply imagined through the addition, rearrangement, or removal of various cultural artifacts.
+By comparing the film with the actual locations, this article along with a video essay aims to show how Polanski constructs a ‘Non’-America that is simply imagined through the addition, rearrangement, or removal of various cultural artifacts.